X-ray safety program

 For comparison, exposure from a routine dental x-ray is LESS THAN…

-The exposure from dental x-ray is extremely small when compared to other radiographs in the medical field.
+Any exposure from dental x-ray is extremely small in comparison with other medical x-rays.

 For your reference, xrays at a regular dental exam (about 6 images) is about only 1.2 µSv (microsievert) units of radiation.